smmin21/Emoji_Recommendation/README.md

 # Emoji Recommendation Project

-Welcome to the Emoji Recommendation Web App project!
+Welcome to the Emoji Recommendation Web project!
 This application suggests emojis based on the sentences you input.
 Explore the world of expressive emojis effortlessly!

 <br>

 ## Demo
-Check out the **demo video** to see the app in action!
+Check out the **demo video** to see the web in action!

 ![demo](https://github.com/smmin21/Emoji_Recommendation/assets/79392773/c03ef046-148e-413b-b13e-2ce536a63dcb)